7 Ways To Make Money With Crochet – The Hookers Academy

 For me, the majority of my crochet income comes from pattern sales, with ad revenue my second biggest source.
 I also use affiliate marketing and have begun creating my first course, which I hope to release later this year.

 So how does each option work?

-I go into each of these options in much more detail in The Hookers Academy weekly podcast, which you can get access to for just £5 a month.
-Click here for more details
+I go into each of these options in much more detail in The Hookers Academy weekly podcast, which you can listen to at the top of the post

 These are usually done in person with a small group of people.
 You could either do one off taster sessions or do a series of classes with the same group to build up their skills.
 Advertising your classes in local Facebook groups or on community notice boards is a great way to get word out.